misterunix/sandpiles/SERVER.md

 # New Server

-I found some old hardware that has been reconfigured to be a ubuntu server.
+I found some old hardware that has been reconfigured to be an Ubuntu server.

-It is slower than the i5 and i7 that I have been using but it will be a good platform for all the other things I do.
+It is slower than the i5 and i7 that I have been using but, it will be a good platform for all the other things I do.

 Intel(R) Core(TM) i3-2120 CPU @ 3.30GHz with 4 cores.

 Since this can be a dedicated server where no development takes place it can be left up longer.
-Time will tell if its worth it.
+Time will tell if it's worth it.

-Its easy tell it is slower by compairing the previous times (from the readme).
+It's easy to tell it is slower by comparing the previous times (from the readme).

 |grains|time seconds|
 |:-|-:|